Canop/bacon/website/docs/config.md

 -|-
-`job:default` | the job defined as *default* in the bacon.toml file `job:initial` | the job specified as argument, or the default one if there was none explicit `job:previous` | the job which ran before, if any (or we would quit).
-The `back` internal has usually the same effect
+`job:default` | the job defined as *default* in the bacon.toml file `job:initial` | the job specified as argument, or the default one if there was none explicit `job:previous` | the job which ran before, if any.
+The `back` internal has usually the same effect `job:previous-or-quit` | same as `job:previous`, but will quit if there was no job.
+The `back-or-quit` internal has usually the same effect

 # Exports